Actual Nazi Steve Rogers: How to Save the American Superhero

 Officially, now, Steve Rogers is a Nazi.
 No one but Marvel can do anything about it.

 And, let’s face it, it’s a comic book.
-Nothing is permanent, but this will always be a part of the character’s history moving forward.
+Nothing is permanent, they’ll explain this away next month as a haulicination brough about by Scarlet Witch or HAHA it was earth 999 all along or whatever, but this will always be a part of the character’s history moving forward.
+Steve Rogers was, for however brief a moment, an agent of Hydra.

 Let’s sum up: